ealvar3z/hackathon/README.md

     - the operational transport and network substrate for demo and integration use

-The key decision is that `TAK` is the network and transport environment.
-`section4` will not spend time building a new bearer or routing stack before the protocol itself is mature.
+The key decision is simple: `TAK` is the network and transport environment. `section4` will not spend time building a new bearer or routing stack before the protocol itself is mature.

 ## Why This Direction